zion64/cas/README.md

 ## CAS Overlay
 * The build will automatically copy the contents of the `src\main\webapp` to the docker image.
-* You can set up your own custom overlay project based that directory structure that mimics that of the CAS web application itself.
+* You can set up your own custom overlay project based on a directory structure that mimics that of the CAS web application itself.

 ### SSL
 * Update the `thekeystore` file with the server certificate and chain if you need access the CAS server via HTTPS.